CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

     ![](./media/02/D11.png)

 # Exercise 3: Swap the Staging and Production Slots

+In this task, you will swap the staging and production slots to promote the updated application to production.

 1. Select your **Web App**, then in the left panel open the **Deployment (1)** dropdown, go to **Deployment slots (2)**, and select **Swap (3)**.